Dollar struggles ahead of Fed minutes, but gains on the yen

 The Japanese currency, which tends to serve as a safe-haven in times of risk aversion, gave up ground as Tokyo shares climbed to fresh two-month highs.

-“The yen is on the defensive with strong equities prompting a ‘risk off’ mood,” said Koji Fukaya, president of FPG Securities.
+“The yen is on the defensive with strong equities prompting a ‘risk on’ mood,” said Koji Fukaya, president of FPG Securities.

 The dollar had already received a lift against the yen on Tuesday after Bank of Japan Governor Haruhiko Kuroda said the central bank was ready to ramp up stimulus if sharp yen rises hurt the economy.